soazcomms/soazcomms.github.io/README.md

 * sss is a sequence number for files uploaded each year

 Two other GitHub workflows harvest data for processing into DSNdata/NEW:
 - [**DSN-get-SQM**] runs weekly, finds and downloads new SQM data uploaded manually to a google drive that DSNsoaz owns.
 Ethernet-enabled SQM units eventually will also upload to the google drive.
+The new SQM data are also uploaded to Box, directory DSNdata/SQM.
 + [**DSN-get-TESS**] runs monthly, finds and downloads new TESS data.

 ### Step 2